-5.5 ENVIRONMENTALLY SENSITIVE AREAS (ESA).
+5.5 ENVIRONMENTALLY SENSITIVE AREAS

 Lands classified as environmentally sensitive areas contain significant scientific, ecological, cultural or aesthetic features.
-These areas are normally located within one of the other classification categories and must be taken into consideration by management to insure the integrity of the environmentally sensitive areas are not adversely impacted due to conflicting management activities or objectives.
+These areas are normally located within one of the other classification categories and must be taken into consideration by management to ensure the integrity of the environmentally sensitive areas are not adversely impacted due to conflicting management activities or objectives.
 Environmental Stewardship management objectives and techniques may be implemented within environmentally sensitive areas with full consideration for protecting the ecological or cultural aspect of these areas.
 Limited or no development of public use is generally contemplated on land in this classification.
-Eight areas are classified as environmentally sensitive areas of these, four are considered ecological areas (ES-1, etc.) and four areas considered cultural areas (CS-1, etc.).
+Eight areas are classified environmentally sensitive areas with four considered ecological areas (ES-1, etc.), and four areas considered cultural areas (CS-1, etc.).

-The following paragraphs describe the areas classified as environmentally sensitive areas (ESA).
-These areas are described in clockwise progression around the lake beginning at the main dam and are displayed on Plate 2 and in Table 5-3 below.
+The following paragraphs describe the areas classified as environmentally sensitive areas.
+These areas are described in clockwise progression around the lake beginning at the main dam and are displayed on Plate 2 and in Table 5-15 below.
 The zoning of cultural sites as environmentally sensitive areas insures their protection.

-TABLE 5-3
+TABLE 5-15.
 ACREAGE - ENVIRONMENTALLY SENSITIVE LANDS

-Area Name Area No. Acres Plate No. Environmental Stewardship Recreation Lick Creek Ecological Sensitive Area ES-1 1404 2 Moderate Minimal Quarry Lake Ecological Sensitive Area ES-2 10 2, 6 Moderate Minimal Indian Creek Ecological Sensitive Area ES-3 987 2, 13 Intensive Minimal Little Indian Creek Drainage Area ES-4 1232 2, 15 Intensive Minimal Hatten Mounds Cultural Sensitive Area CS-1 2 Minimal Minimal Pollard Cemetery Cultural Sensitive Area CS-2 2, 7 Minimal Minimal Shell Branch Village Site Cultural Sensitive Area CS-3 2, 10 Minimal Minimal Crigler Mounds Cultural Sensitive Area CS-4 2, 12 Minimal Minimal Total Recreation Areas 3,633
+Area Name Area No. Acres Plate No. Environmental Stewardship Recreation Lick Creek Ecological Sensitive Area ES-1 1,404 2 Moderate Minimal Quarry Lake Ecological Sensitive Area ES-2 10 2, 6 Moderate Minimal Indian Creek Ecological Sensitive Area ES-3 987 2, 13 Intensive Minimal Little Indian Creek Drainage Area ES-4 1,232 2, 15 Intensive Minimal Hatten Mounds Culturally Sensitive Area CS-1 2 Minimal Minimal Pollard Cemetery Culturally Sensitive Area CS-2 2, 7 Minimal Minimal Shell Branch Village Site Culturally Sensitive Area CS-3 2 Minimal Minimal Crigler Mounds Culturally Sensitive Area CS-4 2 Minimal Minimal Total Recreation Areas 3,633 ecological study.
+Extending southward along both sides of Lick Creek, on the east from the John C. "Jack" Briscoe Group Use Area and on the west from the Ray Behrens Recreation Area, the area is easily accessed by hikers and equestrian users.
+The 7.5-mile Lick Creek Trail currently extends through the western portion of the area.
+Five primitive campsites lay along the trail.
+The diverse Lick Creek drainage area contains a broad cross section of the plant types found in the Salt River Basin.
+Of particular note is the Western Wallflower (Erysimum capitatum), found in 1974 on limestone outcroppings in this area.
+Many of the limestone bluffs provide scenic vistas of the lake.
+The area is managed to provide diverse vegetative structure.
+The area contains gravel access roads and a hunter/fisherman parking lot.
+The lot provide access for low density recreational activities, such as hunting, primitive camping, fishing, hiking, and nature study.

-^{-}Acreages for cultural sensitive areas are incorporated into other land classifications.
+^{-} Acreages for culturally sensitive areas are incorporated into other land classifications.